 Here are the different errors you may encounter when working with Google Sheets:

-You’re likely to see this error when a number is divided by 0.
+You’re likely to see this error message when a number is divided by 0.
 This is called the division error.
-If you hover over the cell that has this error, it will show – “Function DIVIDE parameter 2 cannot be zero.”
+If you hover over the cell with this error, it will show – “Function DIVIDE parameter 2 cannot be zero.”

-This is called the ‘not available’ error and you will see this when you use a lookup formula and it can’t find the value (hence Not Available).
+This is called the ‘not available’ error and you will see this error code when you use a lookup formula and it can’t find the value (hence Not Available).

-This is called the reference error and you will see this when the reference in the formula is no longer valid.
-This could be the case when the formula refers to a cell reference and that cell reference does not exist (happens when you delete a row/column or worksheet that was referred in the formula).
+This is called the reference error, and you will see this alert message when the reference in the formula is no longer valid.
+This could be the case when the formula refers to a cell reference, and that cell reference does not exist (happens when you delete a row/column or worksheet referred to in the formula).